/content/process/us/en/search.html

 Transmitter Drift Detector

-CCC’s Transmitter Drift Detection feature provides a way to detect and alarm the situation when there's a deviation in a dual redundant transmitter pair when one of them is "drifting", but remains within the healthy singal range.
+CCC’s Transmitter Drift Detection feature provides a way to detect and alarm the situation when there's a deviation in a dual redundant transmitter pair when one of them is "drifting", but remains within the healthy signal range.

 Overview